Skip to content

 Not everything runs in the API process:

 • Worker jobs — handler enqueues a Redis stream entry, returns a job id.
-The worker daemon dequeues, runs the source, writes results to Postgres and Neo4j, and fires events back over Redis pub/sub so the UI gets a live update.
+The worker daemon dequeues, runs the source, writes results to Postgres and the Context Engine, and fires events back over Redis pub/sub so the UI gets a live update.

 • CIAB tools — handler calls agentcy-ciab-client over HTTP/IPC to the sandbox runtime (local process or EC2 instance), streams stdout back as SSE.